The Lone Ranger (2013 film): Plot

-In 1933, at a San Francisco funfair, a boy named Will who idolizes the legendary Lone Ranger encounters the elderly Comanche Tonto, who proceeds to recount his experiences with the Old West adventurer.
+In 1933, at a San Francisco funfair, a boy named Will who idolizes the legendary Lone Ranger encounters Tonto, an elderly Comanche who starts recounting his experiences with the Old West adventurer, 64 years earlier.

 In 1869, lawyer John Reid returns home to Colby, Texas via the uncompleted Transcontinental Railroad, managed by railroad tycoon Latham Cole.
-Unknown to Reid, the train is also carrying Tonto and outlaw Butch Cavendish, who is being transported for his hanging after being captured by Dan Reid, John's Texas Ranger brother.
+Unknown to Reid, the train also carries Tonto and outlaw Butch Cavendish, who is being transported to his hanging after being captured by Dan Reid, John's Texas Ranger brother.
 Cavendish's gang rescues Butch and derails the train.
 Tonto is subsequently jailed.
-Dan deputizes John as a Texas Ranger, giving him a silver star badge that had belonged to their late father, and with six others they go after the Cavendish gang.
-Cavendish's men ambush and kill their pursuers while Cavendish slays Dan with his dagger and devours his heart as revenge for his imprisonment.
-Tonto, who has escaped from jail, comes across the dead men and buries them.
-However, a white spirit horse awakens John as a "spirit walker", and Tonto explains John cannot be killed in battle.
+Dan deputizes John as a Texas Ranger, giving him a silver star badge that belonged to their late father, and with six others they go after the Cavendish gang.
+Cavendish's men ambush and kill their pursuers while Cavendish slays Dan and devours his heart as revenge for his imprisonment.
+Tonto escapes from jail, comes across the dead men and buries them.
+However, a horse awakens John as a "spirit walker", and Tonto explains John cannot be killed in battle.
 Tonto also tells him Collins, one of the Rangers, betrayed Dan and is working with Cavendish.
-As John is thought to be dead, he wears a mask to protect his identity from enemies.
-Tonto gives John a silver bullet made from the fallen Rangers' badges and tells him to use it on Cavendish, whom he believes to be a mystical beast called a wendigo.
+Now thought to be dead, John wears a mask to protect his identity from enemies.
+Tonto gives John a silver bullet made from the fallen Rangers' badges and tells him to use it on Cavendish, whom he believes to be a mythical beast called a wendigo.

-At a Hell on Wheels brothel Collins recently visited, Red Harrington informs the two about Dan and Collins' fight over a cursed silver rock.
+At a brothel Collins recently visited, Red Harrington informs the two about Dan and Collins' fight over a cursed silver rock.
 Meanwhile, Cavendish's men, disguised as Comanches, raid frontier settlements.
 John and Tonto arrive after raiders abduct Dan's widow and son, Rebecca and Danny.
-Regretting his earlier actions, Collins attempts to help the mother and child escape, but is shot dead by Cole, who rescues them.
-Claiming the raiders are hostile Comanches, Cole announces the continued construction of the railroad and dispatches US Cavalry Captain Jay Fuller to wipe out the Comanches.
+Regretting his earlier actions, Collins attempts to help Rebecca and Danny escape, but is shot dead by Cole, who rescues them.
+Claiming the raiders are Comanches, Cole announces the continued construction of the railroad and dispatches US Cavalry Captain Jay Fuller to wipe out the Comanches.
 A Comanche tribe captures John and Tonto after the pair finds railroad tracks in Native territory.
-The leader tells John of Tonto's past: As a boy, Tonto had rescued Cavendish and another man from near-death and later showed them a mountain full of silver ore in exchange for a pocket watch.
-The men murdered the tribe to keep the location a secret, leaving Tonto with great guilt which led to him believing the two were wendigos.
+The leader tells John of Tonto's past: As a boy, Tonto rescued Cavendish and another man from near-death and showed them a mountain full of silver ore in exchange for a pocket watch.
+The men murdered the tribe to keep the location a secret, leaving Tonto with guilt which led to him believing the two were wendigos.